GarethMurden/genetibit/readme.md

 ## To do

 - Features
-	- Timer/cooldown logic
-		- Improve cooldown icon
-		- Breeding cooldown for individual critters
 	- Restock cooldown for market
 	- Upgrade field
 		- Population limits
 	- Select critter from field to view info